 When a lot of trading activity occurs, a tick chart can provide more information than a time-based chart.
 Some areas where traders may find more information about trading on a tick chart include price moves on a smaller scale and consolidations.

-For example, let’s say you’re comparing a tick chart and a one-minute chart (where the period is one minute).
-As the market opens, there may be a few different price swings that all happen in quick succession.
+For example, you’re comparing a tick chart and a one-minute chart (where the period is one minute).
+As the market opens, there may be a few different price swings in quick succession.
 Each of these price swings provides valuable information that may inform trading decisions later in the day.

 The additional information tick charts may show provides traders with a few key advantages.

 We’ll quickly look at a few of these.

 Tick charts indicate when institutional investors are conducting trading and when small firms or individual traders are transacting.
 Why does this matter?

 Institutional investors are professional investors who manage a large amount of pooled capital.
 Institutional investors determine the price of securities.
 Understanding institutional investor activities can help identify the best trade entry levels.

 The flip side of viewing institutional investors’ trades is viewing amateur traders’ transactions, which may also be advantageous if you use the information wisely — think of false breakouts and less-effective support and resistance levels.

 Allows You to React to Trends More Quickly

 Another advantage of tick charts is that they often allow you to identify trends more quickly.
 For those involved in day trading, minutes, and even seconds, may matter.
 The sooner you can identify a trend, the sooner you can place a trade.